pymeasure/leco-protocol/control_protocol.md

 :::

+(signing-out)=
 ##### Signing out

 A Component should send a SIGNOUT message to its Coordinator when it stops participating in the Network.
 The Coordinator shall ACKNOWLEDGE the sign-out and remove the Component name from its local {ref}`directory`.
-It shall also notify the other Coordinators in the network that this Component signed out, see {ref}`Coordinator coordination<coordinator-coordination>`.
+It shall also notify the other Coordinators in the network that this Component signed out, see {ref}`coordinator-coordination`.

 :::{mermaid}
 sequenceDiagram